Puerto Rico governor meets key U.S. House member on crisis

 Bishop, a Utah Republican, chairs the House Committee on Natural Resources, which has held hearings on Puerto Rico’s dilemma and figures to play a key role in a potential resolution.

-Garcia Padilla spokesman Jesus Manuel Ortiz told reporters on Friday that the governor hosted Bishop in his San Juan office, where he stressed the effects of the financial crisis, which include delays in tax refunds, and the need for any rescue package to preserve Puerto Rico’s autonomy.
+Garcia Padilla spokesman Jesus Manuel Ortiz told reporters on Friday that the governor hosted Bishop in his San Juan office, where he stressed the effects of the financial crisis, including delays in tax refunds and the need for any rescue package to preserve Puerto Rico’s autonomy.

 The terms of any potential Puerto Rico legislation, however, are contested in Washington.
 Majority Republicans in Congress generally favor protecting creditors as much as possible and bringing Puerto Rico’s finances under strict federal oversight.